 Dewick-MacPhie Dining Center

 Dewick, one of the two main dining centers on campus, has a dedicated food pantry for students with tree nut and peanut allergies, wheat allergy, celiac disease, and non-celiac gluten sensitivity (NCGS).
-An assortment of safe food choices are stored here, with dedicated Panini presses and toasters to minimize cross-contact.
+An assortment of safe food choices is stored here, with dedicated panini presses and toasters to minimize cross-contact.
 Students interested in accessing the secured pantry must first register with Student Accessibility Services (SAS) and then meet with Julie Lampie, the Tufts Dining registered dietitian, to obtain access.
 It is important that everyone using the pantry understand and respect the needs of all students using the shared space.

 Carmichael Dining Center

 In Carmichael, we offer safe foods for students with tree nut and peanut allergies, wheat allergy, celiac disease, and NCGS.
 They are kept in a secured, well-stocked refrigerator/freezer in the serving area and a designated cabinet.
-A dedicated toaster and Panini press are available for students with tree nut, peanut and sesame allergies as well as for students who avoid wheat and gluten.
+A dedicated toaster and panini press are available for students with tree nut, peanut, and sesame allergies as well as for students who avoid wheat and gluten.